braze-inc/braze-docs/_docs/_partners/message_personalization/location/foursquare.md

 ## Integration

-be sure that both the braze and foursquare pilgrim sdks are integrated properly.
+Be sure that both the Braze and Foursquare Pilgrim SDKs are integrated properly.

 After you integrate the Pilgrim SDK, you'll begin receiving location events on the device or to a webhook.